 An angry person does not necessarily identify themselves as the one with the problem.
 Rather, the belief of the angry person is that others in their surrounding are the ones with the issue.
 A common thought is, “If only others could drive the way I do, handle situations to my preference, and follow the unwritten rules that everyone should know, everything would be okay.”
 Unfortunately, such thoughts and beliefs are unrealistic, and may trigger angry and frustrating feelings throughout one’s daily life.

 Generally, people do not seek anger management because they think they have a problem.
-They are encouraged by their loves ones, co-workers, or friends, and as a result, decided to take some anger management classes.
+They are encouraged by their loved ones, co-workers, or friends, and as a result, decide to take some anger management classes.
 When a legal matter arises, the judge can order a person to take anger management.
-Court Ordered Anger Management classes can be sentenced and mandated to an individual for misdemeanor crimes such as disturbing the peace, altercations, destruction of property and or battery charges.
+Court Ordered Anger Management classes can be sentenced and mandated to an individual for misdemeanor crimes such as disturbing the peace, altercations, destruction of property and/or battery charges.

 It is important to remember that court-ordered Domestic Violence or Batterer’s Intervention classes are entirely different from court-ordered Anger Management classes!
 Court-ordered Domestic Violence classes are typically the result of a violent act within the family, primarily between the couple.
 Batterer’s Intervention Program should NOT be confused with the court-ordered Anger Management class.
 Court-approved Anger Management classes are related to one’s loss of control with temper, which leads to aggressive behavior towards others and/or properties.
 Events such as road rage, bar fights, aggressive neighbor disputes, property destruction, and crossing personal boundaries are just a few examples in which Anger Management classes can be court-ordered.

 If such acts have been committed, the judge will often require court ordered Anger Management classes in lieu of jail time.
-It is reasonable to say an anger management program would be a more beneficial option for the offender being they are given the chance to learn the necessary anger management skills to better cope with difficult situations rather then just being sent to jail.
+It is reasonable to say that an anger management program would be a more beneficial option for the offender because they are given the chance to learn the necessary anger management skills to better cope with difficult situations rather then just being sent to jail.